 FAQs

-Yes, when implemented with encryption and authorized access, ATI protects subscriber privacy. - How does ATI prevent fraud?
+Yes, when used with proper security and authorized access, it protects subscriber privacy.

-Signaling analyzers, network management systems, and MAP testing tools automate ATI queries.
+Signaling analyzers, network management systems, and MAP testing tools are commonly used.

 For more info: techmaginsider.com